aikidouser/NSYSU.UNIX_Assignment/A3/md/README.md

 2. Then you should implement the easier aliases first.
 3. Therefore, first do the "i" alias and check that it works.
 4. Then do the "drop" alias.
-5. Then do the "get" alias.
+5. Then do the "get" alias.PA
 6. Then do the "hereitems" alias.

 Good luck.
 Please email me questions (in English) at stevewhaga@yahoo.com.